kathyonu/apotomoing_sequencers/README.md

-## Welcome to Ruby on Rails using Apotomo on Cells.
+## Welcome to Ruby on Rails using Apotomo and Cells.
 * github.com/kathyonu/apotomoing_sequencers

 ### Note: This is the 1st push of the mysql branch.